cosmas375/newbie.js/doc/ApiReference.md

 ## Vanilla way:

-Mark your buttons with specific data-attributes to let the library add default event listeners: `data-newbie-go-next`, `data-newbie-go-previous`, `data-newbie-stop`.
+Mark your buttons with specific data-attributes to let the library add default event listeners:

+`data-newbie-go-next`

+`data-newbie-go-previous`

+`data-newbie-stop`

 This would look like: